97% of malware targets users through Social Engineering. This means that employee education is a vital component to a sound cyber security strategy.

 - A cybercriminal scans a company website to determine who the senior leadership team is (business owners, presidents, CEOs)

-- The cybercriminal places calls into the company to determine names of key people in human resources and finance departments
+- The cybercriminal places calls into the company to determine the names of key people in human resources and finance departments

 - The cybercriminal sets up a fake email address using the real name of the most senior people in the company